bashmills/gevm/README.md

 gevm cache clear
 ```

-## Uninstall
+## Uninstallation

-The uninstallation process will not remove any installed versions of the engine or cached downloads.
-So you may want to uninstall any unwanted versions first and then also clear the cache to free up space:
+The uninstallation process will not remove any installed versions or cached downloads so you may want to that first to free up space:

 ```
 gevm godot list